gargajit/random_activity_using_nodejs/README.md

 });
 ```

-Once we recieve the "end" message from our request, the JSON data is parsed and sent to the EJS file `index.ejs`
+Once we recieve the "end" message from our request, the *JSON data* is parsed into *JS Object* and sent to the EJS file `index.ejs`
 ```javascript
 const result = JSON.parse(data);
 res.render("index.ejs", {activity: result});